 While it is expected that the ERP will reduce the pressure on firms to lay off workers, it is expected that up to 20,000 workers may temporarily lose income or be laid off.
 Some employers are unable to continue to pay wages and have either reduced or stopped wage payments even for those under a continuing contract.
 There are also reports of casual workers being laid off, while the self-employed are likely to see a significant drop in their revenues.
-Accordingly, the GoM has introduced a temporary COVID-19 Support Allowance for employees and the self-employed whose income has been affected by the crisis.
-The program will be offered to all Maldivian adults of working age (18-64), who were employed until March 15, 2020, and whose incomes are now below MVR 5,000 (or US\$330) per month.
+Accordingly, the GoM introduced a temporary COVID-19 Support Allowance for employees and the self-employed whose income has been affected by the crisis.
+The program was offered to all Maldivian adults of working age (18-64), who were employed until March 15, 2020, and whose income was below MVR 5,000 (or US\$330) per month.
 The allowance will be provided as a top-up to any income received, to a level of MVR 5,000 per month.
-The program is initially authorized until June 2020, but may be extended.
-The scheme will be implemented in close consultation with the major resort operators, who employ around 50,000 local and foreign workers.
+The program is initially authorized until June 2020 but was extended till the end of December 2020.